kisssdev/aurelia-kis-oidc/README.md

 </template>
 ```

-You can change the claim that is used to represent the name of the user: see __userIdClaimSelector__ configuration property.
+You can change the claim that is used to represent the name of the user: see the __userIdClaimSelector__ configuration property.

-You can also change the user prompt interface when the session has expired: see __reconnectPrompt__ configuration property.
+You can also change the user prompt interface when the session has expired: see the __reconnectPrompt__ configuration property.

 ## Configuration options